Help Us Protect the High Desert Sagebrush Corridor

 Another important resident is the pygmy rabbit.
 These small rabbits have recently been listed as endangered due to habitat loss and fragmentation caused by agriculture, development and energy production.
 A wide variety of waterfowl can be found here, including Canada goose and white pelicans.
 Bighorn sheep live in the high, rocky sections of these refuges.
 Sheldon and Hart Mountain also harbor populations of mountain lions, bobcats, marmots and kangaroo rats, among other species.

 The mature sagebrush on which many of these animals rely is an imperiled habitat in the American West.
 Decades of intensive cattle grazing and burgeoning populations of feral horses have literally nibbled away at the habitat diversity within this landscape.
 Fortunately, this can be remedied by changing grazing practices and reducing the density of cattle on this habitat.
 Habitat fragmentation by fences, roads and energy corridors also poses a threat to these creatures, especially to pronghorn, which are unable to jump over barriers.

-What NWRA is doing:
+What The Refuge Association is doing:

-NWRA is working with the U.S. Fish and Wildlife Service and a range of other partners to safeguard the Sagebrush Steppe Corridor.
+The Refuge Association is working with the U.S. Fish and Wildlife Service and a range of other partners to safeguard the Sagebrush Steppe Corridor.
 Among other actions, we are: